open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

 ### Introductions: No new attendees

 ### Announcements:
-•	Jim Larson unable to attend today.
+•	J. Larson unable to attend today.
-•	OVN and EDPB Board VVA Guidelines out for “call for feedback”.
-GDPR applied to the virtual voice assistance.
-It is the new benchmark.
-Encouraged our work aligns nicely with the EDPB guidelines. o	Observations: focuses on current state of the major platform duopology. o	Doesn’t anticipate the hybrid ecosystem of the independent enterprise virtual assistants. o	Doesn’t deal with a non-cloud infrastructure. o	Doesn’t focus on the future of interoperability – the sharing of dialogues. o	Doesn’t include any work related to biomarkers or other advanced voice data analysis. o	OVN Privacy & Security Workgroup
+•	European Data Protection Board (EDPB) released "1.0 Guidelines for Virtual Voice Assistants."
+General observations: applies GDPR to virtual voice assistance; is now the benchmark for the voice industry; current OVN privacy ork aligns nicely with the EDPB guidelines. o	Other observations: EDPB guidelines focus on current state of the major platform duopology; does not anticipate the hybrid ecosystem of the independent enterprise virtual assistant; does not address a non-cloud architecture; does not address the future of interoperability – the sharing of dialogues; does not address issues related to voice data analysis, including biomarkers or other advanced voice data analysis.

-•	Q1 Deliverables: Two weeks remaining.
-Where are we?
-Defined by March 31, 2021 o	Q2 Deliverables: defined by March 31, 2021
+### Work Group Progress Toward Quarterly Milestones
-o	Vocabulary Reconciliation: Six Weeks remaining – end of April 30, 2021
+J. Stine reminded Work Groups in re: Q1 Deliverables (two weeks remaining) and Q2 Deliverables, to be defined by March 31, 2021.
+Also: an expectation that existing and in-work documents will be reconciled to the official OVN vocabulary by end of April 30, 2021

-Q1 Milestone Deliverables / Updates
+### Q1 Milestone Deliverables / Updates

 VRS
 •	Green -- publish schema 1.0